Collapsed Wall in Bath Road - Nov 23

 Response from authorities

-OnTheWight has approached Island Roads and Isle of Wight council for their response to the claims and will update this article once we hear back.
+OnTheWight has approached Island Roads and Isle of Wight council for their response.